|

 A volcano waiting to erupt.
 Nearly all field research during the last 15 years points at pervasive structural violence that may, as we know, become physical, acute violence following a trigger.
 I don't know what that trigger will be, but I think a palace revolution or a coup d'etat is the most likely scenario.
 That may create a situation difficult to control.

-In a recent essay for Juncture that was adapted for the Huffington Post (here), Phil Clark sounds more optimistic than Reyntjens, but he is not entirely sanguine, either.
+here), Phil Clark sounds more optimistic than Reyntjens, but he is not entirely sanguine, either.
 Clark sees the structure and culture of the country's ruling party, the Rwandan Patriotic Front (RPF), as the seminal feature of Rwandan politics since the genocide and describes it as a double-edged sword.
 On the one hand, the RPF's cohesiveness and dedication to purpose has enabled it, with help from an international community with a guilty conscience, to make "enormous" developmental gains.
 On the other hand,

 The RPF's desire for internal cohesion has made it suspicious of critical voices within and outside of the party—a feature compounded by Rwanda's fraught experience of multi-party democracy in the early 1990s, which saw the rise of ethnically driven extremist parties and helped to create an environment conducive to genocide.
 The RPF's singular focus on rebuilding the nation and facilitating the return of refugees means it has often viewed dissent as an unaffordable distraction.
 The disastrous dalliance with multipartyism before the genocide has only added to the deep suspicion of policy based on the open contestation of ideas.